Leeds Art Gallery: History

 The original concept of this gallery was initiated by an executive committee formed in 1876 for the purpose, by Leeds Fine Art Society.
 The original committee included its president, the Marquis of Ripon, Hon.
 Sec.
 John Joseph Willson, Rev. John Gott (vicar of Leeds, and son of Benjamin Gott), John Atkinson Grimshaw, and architect William Henry Thorp (1852–1944).
 The gallery was built between 1886–88 by Thorp, as an extension to the Municipal Buildings to the west (built 1878–84 by George Corson, now housing Leeds Central Library).
 It opened on 3 October 1888 as Leeds City Art Gallery and was paid for by public subscription, collected in honour of Queen Victoria's Golden Jubilee in 1887.
 It was opened by the Mayor, Alderman Archibald Witham Scarr (1827–1904), with the artist Hubert von Herkomer in attendance.
 What is now the Tiled Hall Café was the sculpture gallery, having been modified from the Reading Room of the adjacent public library, to be illuminated by electricity.
 All other galleries were lit by daylight from rooflights.
 The new building had a central court of two storeys with a glass roof and a fountain of Burmatofts faience.
 (A floor was later put in to create additional space.)

 In 1912, the Leeds Art Collections Fund (now known as the Leeds Art Fund) was formed to support the gallery's acquisitions.
 At its centenary exhibition in 2012, it displayed the 430 works it had helped to acquire for the city.

 In 1982 it was modified, turning the entrance from the East side to the South, on the Headrow, with an extension for the sculpture collection.
 A further development was the conversion of three Victorian houses on Cookridge street to the Henry Moore Institute, which is now linked by a bridge to the gallery and contains the main sculpture collections.
-The new building was opened by Her Majesty the Queen on 26 November 1982.
+The new building was opened by Queen Elizabeth II on 26 November 1982.

 A £1.5 million renovation was completed in June 2007, including opening up the magnificent Victorian Tiled Hall (used as a café and bookshop) which links the gallery and the library, and the former Queen's Gallery was named after local businessman and patron of the arts, Arnold Ziff.
 At first floor level there is direct access from the gallery to the Art Library.
 The gallery includes a ground floor lecture theatre named after Henry Moore which is used for a variety of events.

 It closed again in January 2016 for extensive renovation, re-opening 13 October 2017.
 The renovation uncovered the glass roof in the Central Court Gallery, which had been covered by a false ceiling.
 An abstract wall painting by Lothar Götz was provided to brighten up the Victorian staircase.

 On display

-Works on display in the galleries include :